newatoms/guides/writing-guide/readme.md

 ## Choice of words

 Avoid scarcely-used words unless there is no substitution.
 In this case, always explain the word.
 In most cases, however, complex things can and should be expressed simply.

+## Seduce the reader

+Readers don't only want to be informed.
+They want to be seduced by you.
+When this is done effectively the reader will memorise the content better.
+Lets get more practical, shall we?

+* **Talk to your reader like it's your best friend.** Ask questions and use the word *you*.
+* **Empathise with your reader’s feelings.** Where is he/she struggling with.
+Sketch these scenarios.
+* **Dare to be** an "authority", but **vulnerable** at the same time.
+* It's important to sketch a beautiful promise (Do keep it though!) in the beginning, **give people the feeling that they have to read your post.**
+* In a blog post, **you only have words** to attract attention and convey emotion.
+That’s why you need to **turn up your passion and choose more powerful words**: *Instead of dull, use mind-numbingly dull.
+Instead of pleased, use delighted.
+Instead of beautiful, use gorgeous.*
+* Don't be too afraid of a little laugh once in a while.
+* Sweep them of their feet and help them up again.

 ## Find a suitable ending